Iran’s Nuclear

 Finally let us examine the Russian proposal.
 What is its merits and prospects.
 At

-aftermath of IAEA’s referral of Iran’s nuclear case to the Security Council as has been mentioned earlier in this article.
+the time of this writing, negotiations are going on with the Russians in theaftermath of IAEA’s referral of Iran’s nuclear case to the Security Council as has been mentioned earlier in this article.
 It should be noted that Iran has with drawn from

+additional protocols only and not from NPT itself or its standard inspection regime.
 Iran has also broken seals from pilot Uranium enrichment centrifuges.
 This has only symbolic defiance value and should not pose any significant threat to those who

 consider Iranian nuclear capability to be catastrophic to their world view and